 Oracle is even worse and doesn’t provide an easy app that will uninstall Java from Mac OS X for you.
 Instead, Oracle instructs you to run several terminal commands to uninstall Java after installing it.
 Here’s how to uninstall the Java runtime and development kit.

 Come on, Oracle — at least provide a downloadable uninstaller like Adobe does.

 Other software applications may provide their own downloadable uninstallers or uninstallation instructions, so perform a web search if you’re not sure how to uninstall something and you’ll find instructions.

-Uninstall Adware and Other Crapware
+How to Uninstall Adware and Other Crapware

 Macs are now falling prey to the same epidemic of crapware Windows PCs have to deal with.
 The same free application download websites that serve this junk up to Windows users are serving similar junk to Mac users.